cakephp/docs/en/development/routing.rst

 If a named parameter is used and it does not match the provided criteria, it will be treated as a passed argument instead of a named parameter.

-.. index: admin routing, prefix routing
+.. index:: admin routing, prefix routing

 Prefix Routing
 --------------